You can talk to a Get Into Teaching Line adviser online between 8am and 8pm.Start live chat

-If you’re successful in your application to teach physics, you could be eligible for the highest band of training bursaries.
-These are tax-free and can be as much as £30,000 – alternatively you could earn a salary while you train on School Direct (salaried) or with Teach First.
+If you’re successful in your application to teach physics, you could be eligible for a scholarship or tax-free bursary of £30,000 – the largest amount of funding available to trainee teachers.
+Alternatively, you could choose to earn a salary while you train.

 The amount of funding you could get is dependent on your degree class.
 Trainee physics teachers could be entitled to a tax-free bursary worth:

 - £30,000 with a first-class degree or a PhD

 - £25,000 with a 2:1, 2:2 or Master’s degree

 - £9,000 if you have a degree in a relevant subject that is lower than a 2:2, and have a grade B or above in physics at A level (or equivalent)

 If you have at least a 2:1 in physics or a related subject, you could be awarded a scholarship from the Institute of Physics.